 A Living Cultural Heritage Shamanisms, Pan-animism, and Witchcraft are still practiced in remote regions Temples, shrines, monuments, and monasteries, Living Goddess "Kumari".

 1. World’s most popular trekking trails such as Annapurna Circuit trekking and Everest Base Camp Trek.

-2. Best arenas for Extreme & Adventure Sport tourism such as mountaineering, cannoning, paragliding, mountain biking, kayaking, rafting, bungee jumping, high altitude marathon etc.
+2. Best arenas for Extreme & Adventure Sports tourism such as mountaineering, canyoning, paragliding, mountain biking, kayaking, rafting, bungee jumping, high altitude marathon etc.